 In 1997, her first year of practice, Kajir successfully defended a precedent-setting appeal in the Supreme Court of Papua New Guinea, which forced the logging industry to pay damages to indigenous land owners.
 Kajir has served as chief executive officer of the Environmental Law Centre in Port Moresby and was the lead attorney in a Supreme Court case aimed at stopping foreign timber companies’ large-scale, illegal deforestation practices, often accompanied by threats of harm to local landholders who dare to challenge them.

 Timber has historically been a corrupting force in the politics of Papua New Guinea, whose government has long-standing, lucrative relationships with timber interests.
 Although the country’s constitution guarantees the land rights of traditional communities living in the forest, the reality is far different.
 Kajir found evidence of widespread government corruption that allowed logging companies to act as a law unto themselves, ignoring the terms of the government-issued timber permits, and terrorizing the local communities – at gunpoint in some cases – into signing over their land rights.

-Kajir has faced considerable personal risks in her nine years of posing legal challenges.
+Kajir has faced considerable personal risks in her years of posing legal challenges.
 She has been physically attacked more than once, and robbers forced their way into her home to steal her computer, which had files on all her legal cases.

 Since the 1980s, industrial logging has severely depleted and damaged PNG’s tropical forests.
 Malaysian companies dominate the business, led by Rimbunan Hijau, a multinational timber conglomerate with logging operations in China, Brazil, Cameroon, Equatorial Guinea, Australia, New Zealand, Vanuatu and Papua New Guinea.